-The goals of rehabilitation are to get you and your knee back to as normal function as possible.
-This may take up to a year or more.
+The goals of rehabilitation are to get you and your knee back to normal function as much as is possible.
+This may take up to 1 year or more.

-Newer techniques in treating these difficult fractures have cut the infection rate by more than a half: Currently less than 5% of patients have infections.
+Newer techniques in treating these difficult fractures have cut the infection rate by more than a half: Currently less than 5% of patients get infections after distal femur fractures.
 If you have surgery, your doctor will give you antibiotics to help prevent infection.

-Open fractures (those with tears in the skin) and high energy fractures (such as car accidents) are at higher risk for infection.
+Open fractures (those with tears in the skin) and high-energy fractures (such as from a motor vehicle collision) have a higher risk for infection.
 If the infection is deep, it may involve the bone and the device used to fix the bone.
-A bone infection can require long-term, intravenous antibiotic treatment, as well as several surgeries to clean out the infection.
+A bone infection can require long-term, intravenous (IV) antibiotic treatment, as well as several surgeries to clean out the infection.

 Bone Healing Problems

-In some cases, bone healing can be slow or not happen at all.
-If a follow-up x-ray shows rods, plates, and screws breaking or pulling out of the bone, it may be a sign that the bone is not healing.
+In some cases, bone healing can be slow (delayed union) or not happen at all (nonunion).
+If a follow-up X-ray shows rods, plates, and screws breaking or pulling out of the bone, it may be a sign that the bone is not healing.
 This can happen even if your fracture has been fixed well and you have followed your doctor's guidelines.

-Open fractures and high energy fractures are most at risk for not healing.
+Open fractures and high-energy fractures are most at risk of not healing.
 These challenging fractures are also most at risk for infection, and infection can cause bone healing problems.

 To help the fracture heal, your doctor may suggest applying a bone graft to the fracture, and changing or adding to how it was fixed (plates, screws, rods).